lupyuen/lupyuen.github.io/src/spi.md

     ...
 ```

-## And back to High

-TODO
+We set Chip Select to Low just before executing the two SPI Transfers.

-Set Chip Select pin to High, to deactivate BME280
+## Set Chip Select Pin to High

+To set our Chip Select Pin to High (which deactivates BME280), we do this...

 ```c
     //  Set Chip Select pin to High, to deactivate BME280 rc = bl_gpio_output_set(SPI_CS_PIN, 1);
     assert(rc == 0);
 ```

+We set Chip Select to High in two places...

+1. When we initialise the SPI Port

+1. After completing the two SPI Transfers

 # SPI Data Pins are flipped